 I’d like to come to this year’s festival, but how do I know that industry representatives won’t steal my idea?
-While we’ve never had a situation arise in 20 years, HPF takes every precaution — requiring all attendees to sign a submission agreement.
+While we’ve never had a situation arise in 27 years, HPF takes every precaution — requiring all attendees to sign a submission agreement.
 Agreements must be signed in order to attend.
 Another great way to protect yourself if to follow up your meeting with a card or letter (that you keep a copy of) memorializing your meeting and conversation/project and that it is your understanding that if they intend to use your idea in any way they will contact you to negotiate the appropriate fees.
 Finally, Fade In screens all companies to make sure they are 1) WGA Signatory 2) legit with produced credits.

 What should I wear?
 Do they expect us to be in business attire?
 No. Please dress comfortably, as the days will be long.
 Wear comfortable shoes, jeans — clothing that represents who you are trying to convey yourself as: a writer (and a writer in Hollywood never wears a suit — unless they’re attending their premiere or an awards show — and even then…).

 How many attendees do you allow to come to the festival?
-We keep attendance limited to 200 people (1:1 ratio) in order to ensure that each attendee receives a high number of meetings.
+We keep attendance limited to approximately 200 people (1:1 ratio) in order to ensure that each attendee receives a high number of meetings.
 It’s more important to us that attendees have a productive time at the festival and want to come back time and time again than it is to sell as many tickets as possible.
 So we cut off registration when we hit this number of registrants.

 Is it mostly companies looking for features or are there companies that will also be looking for TV?
-We always have a good amount of companies looking for both features and TV in addition to books, short stories, web series and short films they can turn into features and TV.
+We always have a good amount of companies looking for both features and TV in addition to books, short stories, true stories, web series and short films they can turn into features and TV.